Important background information on the campaign, including why Israeli settlements are an obstacle to peace.

 United Church advocacy with the Canadian government, trust-building initiatives, and actions of other churches around Palestine and Israel.

-Answers to common questions regarding refugee sponsorship, including eligibility, the safe third country agreement, and LGBTQ sponsorships.
+Answers to common questions regarding refugee sponsorship, including eligibility, the safe third country agreement, and different types of sponsorships.

 2018 is the 20th anniversary of the church’s apology to former students of residential schools, their families, and communities.